CHEM ENG 2011 - Process Engineering Thermodynamics

 General Course Information

 Course Code CHEM ENG 2011 Course Process Engineering Thermodynamics Coordinating Unit School of Chemical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge CHEM ENG 1007, CHEM ENG 2010 Course Description To provide students with the fundamental concepts and principles of modern chemical and pharmaceutical engineering thermodynamics with an emphasis on relevance to other parts of the chemical and pharmaceutical engineering curriculum.
-Topics to be covered in this course include: conservation of mass and energy; entropy; thermodynamics properties of real gases; multicomponent mixtures; phase equilibrium in mixtures; equilibrium for reacting systems; analysis of power and refrigeration cycles.
+Building on the first law, the second law of thermodynamics will be introduced covering entropy; thermodynamic properties of ideal and real gases; equations of state; multicomponent mixtures; phase equilibria in mixtures; equilibrium of reacting systems; and analysis of power, refrigeration and liquefaction cycles.
+The course will include a practical demonstration highlighting key thermodynamic concepts.

 Course Coordinator: Associate Professor Yung NgothaiEmail: email@example.com